 Step 4 — Choose Your Finish: Air-Dry or Blow-Dry

-Your drying method determines the result:
+Your drying method determines the final look:

 Step 5 — Lock in with Matte Clay or Wax (Optional)